 So where could Carnival do better for passengers?
 Keeping in mind that Carnival offers a lot of value already at the low price point, we wouldn’t suggest more luxuries or a higher-end focus.
 That would be hard to accomplish and still offer a great value for a cruise.

-When you’re spending an entire week on a cruise ship, it takes a lot to keep things entertaining.
+When you’re spending an entire week on a cruise ship, it takes a lot of options to keep things entertaining.
 Having more activities keeps things fun.
-Already we’re seeing Carnival do exactly this with the recent announcement of the world’s first roller coaster at sea coming to its new Mardi Gras ship.
+Already we’re seeing Carnival do exactly this with the recent launch of the world’s first roller coaster at sea on its Excel-class ships.
 Still, more things to do — both big and small — would be ideal across the fleet.

 Have more questions about sailing aboard Carnival… or if it’s the right line for you?
 Ask in the comments below.

 - 47 Best Carnival Cruise Line Tips & Tricks